 - (a) Prescribed contents

-- 1. "EEC rules and standards".
+- 1. "EEC rules and standards"

-- 2. Certifying Authority and Member State or their mark.
+- 2. Certifying Authority and Member State or their mark

-- 3. Reference number of the lot.
+- 3. Month and year when officially sealed

-- 4. Month and year when officially sealed.
+- 4. Reference number of the lot

-- 5. "Sugar beet" or "Fodder beet".
+- 5. Kind

-- 6. Variety.
+- 6. Variety

-- 7. Category.
+- 7. Category

-- 8. Country of production.
+- 8. Country of production

-- 9. Declared net or gross weight or declared number of clusters or pure seeds.
+- 9. Declared net or gross weight or declared number of seeds

-- 10. Where weight is indicated and granulated pesticides, pelleting substances or other solid additives are used the
+- 10. Where weight is indicated and granulated pesticides, pelleting substances or other solid additives are used, the nature of

-nature of the additive and the approximate ratio between the weight of clusters or pure seeds and the total weight.
+the additive and also the approximate ratio between the weight of seeds and the total weight or the Common Catalogue-